Operator Nexus platform prerequisites

 • Establish ExpressRoute connectivity from your WAN to an Azure Region

 • To enable Microsoft Defender for Endpoint for on-premises bare metal machines (BMMs), you must have selected a Defender for Servers plan in your Operator Nexus subscription before deployment.
-Additional information available here.
+Additional information available on the Defender for Cloud Security page.

 On your premises prerequisites